josephedward/streamlit-secure-context/docs/DOCUMENTATION.md

 ## 2. Packaging & Distribution

-Full packaging and PyPI distribution instructions are in [PACKAGING.md](PACKAGING.md).
+Packaging and distribution instructions are provided in the root repository documentation (see `README.md`).

 ## 3. Extending the Worker for Real ML Inference

-Guides and code samples for integrating TensorFlow.js and ONNX Runtime Web into `worker.js` are in [EXTENDING_WORKER.md](EXTENDING_WORKER.md).
+For extending the worker with TensorFlow.js or ONNX Runtime Web, refer to the inline comments in `frontend/public/worker.js` and the root documentation under "Extending the Worker".

 ## 4. Security Policy Considerations